 A visit consists of a series of pages accessed by a single visitor during a period of activity.
-A visit ends after the visitor either closes the browser, clears cookies, or is inactive for 30 minutes.
+A visit ends after the visitor closes the browser, clears cookies, or is inactive for 30 minutes.

 A full list of ICTSD Twitter Accounts can be found here.

-Since formal negotiations began in 2013, participation expanded from 16 to 24 with the European Union represents its 28 Member States.
+Since formal negotiations began in 2013, participation expanded from 16 to 24, with the European Union representing its 28 Member States.
 This makes a total of 51 WTO Members negotiating TiSA, accounting for around 70 per cent of global trade in services.

-Link to article in Washington Trade Daily
+Link to article in the Washington Trade Daily.

 See Annexes A and B for a list of E15 meetings and published papers in 2014.

-For further information, please see this report’s section on Public Food Stockholding, which provides clearer demonstration of the critical timing and impact of this roundtable.
+For further information, please see this report’s section on Public Food Stockholding, which provides a clearer demonstration of the critical timing and impact of this roundtable.

-This article was also cited/republished by Thailand Department of Trade Negotiations and Canada-New Zealand business Association, the US Embassy in France and the Nation.
+This article was also cited/republished by the Thailand Department of Trade Negotiations and Canada-New Zealand Business Association, the US Embassy in France and the newspaper The Nation.

 A letter from one developing country ambassador thanked ICTSD for the “very useful” papers by Smith, Matthews, Montemayor and ICTSD/FAO.
 One capital-based official praised the “very thought-provoking and informative” analysis from the ICTSD/IPC E-15 expert group.

-In addition to leading academic experts, speakers included Jayant Dasgupta (former Indian ambassador to the WTO), Crawford Falconer (former chair of the WTO agriculture negotiations and New Zealand ambassador to the WTO) and Joseph Glauber (at the time chief economist at the US Department of Agriculture, and former lead US agricultural trade negotiator).
+In addition to leading academic experts, speakers included Jayant Dasgupta (former Indian ambassador to the WTO), Crawford Falconer (former Chair of the WTO agriculture negotiations and New Zealand ambassador to the WTO) and Joseph Glauber (at the time Chief Economist at the US Department of Agriculture and former lead US agricultural trade negotiator).

-Brink cites Anania, Brink, Bureau and Jean, Jean et al, Kiselev, Matthews, Montemayor, Nassar et al, Zhihong, Yamashita (see also presentation); Deuss cites Tangermann; Laborde cites Laborde and Martin; Tangermann cites Anania, Bureau and Jean, Tangermann
+Brink cites Anania, Brink, Bureau and Jean, Jean et al., Kiselev, Matthews, Montemayor, Nassar et al., Zhihong, Yamashita (see also presentation); Deuss cites Tangermann; Laborde cites Laborde and Martin; Tangermann cites Anania, Bureau and Jean, Tangermann.